-Quick Answer: Most post-vaccination symptoms are completely normal and actually show that your baby’s immune system is working!
-Mild fever (up to 101°F), fussiness, and soreness at the injection site are common and usually resolve within 1-3 days.
+Quick Answer: Most post-vaccination symptoms are mild and usually settle on their own — they often show that your baby’s immune system is responding.
+In babies 3 months and older, a mild low-grade fever (up to about 100.4–101°F / 38–38.3°C) that settles in 1–2 days, fussiness, and soreness at the injection site are common and usually resolve within 1-3 days.
+In any baby UNDER 3 months, a temperature of 100.4°F (38°C) or higher needs same-day medical review regardless of recent vaccination — do not assume it is just the vaccine.
 These temporary discomforts are a small price for protecting your baby from serious diseases.
 You’re doing a great job, mummy-papa!

 Why Do Reactions Happen After Vaccination?